 I have played in public since I was a child, mostly classical music, but also other genres.
 Some of my recordings have been released by well-established record labels.
 In 2016 I created and led, with private and government funding, the social inclusion project 'Diez Mil Flautas', providing 10,000 students with recorders and teaching them how to play them, in 40 different secondary schools in marginal urban areas in the state of Nuevo León, Mexico, to become the second-ever largest recorder ensemble in the world to perform in public.
 In 2020 I took part in Britain's Got Talent television show, reaching the semifinals by playing a medley of classical and pop music.

 In 2022 I obtained a master's degree with distinction from Kingston University London, where I won the MMus Prize for outstanding achievement in music performance.
-In 2023, I hope to start doctoral research on the ‘post-authentic revival of the modern Dolmetsch recorder*' at a university in London, whilst continuing with my career as a recorder player.*The modern Dolmetsch recorder is used by Paul McCartney in 'The Fool on the Hill', Led Zeppelin in 'Stairway to Heaven' (studio version featuring John Paul James on recorders), Carl Dolmetsch in his series of classical concerts from 1939 to 1989 at the Wigmore Hall in London, and by other recorder players in the second half of the 20th century.
+In 2023 I started research for a PhD degree on the ‘post-authentic revival of the modern Dolmetsch recorder' at the Royal Holloway University of London under the supervision of Professor Stephen Rose and Doctor Henry Stobart whilst continuing with my career as a recorder player and as a secondary school teacher in the UK.